WhatsApp Link Preview Not Working — How to Fix It

 Why does my WhatsApp link preview show the correct image on web but not mobile?

 WhatsApp Web and the mobile app sometimes cache separately.
-The preview is generated server-side and cached, so both clients should eventually show the same result.
+The URL unfurl is generated server-side and cached, so both clients should eventually show the same result.
 If mobile shows a stale preview, it will refresh the next time the link is pasted in a new chat.

-Can I force WhatsApp to refresh a link preview?
+Can I force WhatsApp to refresh a URL unfurl?

 There is no public tool to clear WhatsApp's cache for a specific URL.
 The cache typically expires within 24–72 hours.
 For immediate testing, paste the URL into a new chat — WhatsApp fetches fresh metadata each time you paste.